slothbear/LCMax/details.md

 ### origin

 Over time, Facebook/Farmville added more lines of game recommendations in the right column, leaving less space for Live Chat.
+A couple of times there have been *five* rows of games, dwarfing the Live Chat area.
-At this time, the recommendations take about 1/2 the column.
+At this time,
+the recommendations take about 1/2 the column.
 I never use those recommendations so I'd really rather have more lines in Live Chat.